MarkMinia/Project3/README.md

 MODIFY anime_id INT PRIMARY KEY AUTO_INCREMENT NOT NULL;
 ```

 ##### Next, the genres.
 I used UNION ALL and UNION to create two tables for genres, and I would recycle this query for upcoming columns.
 Most anime shows/movies fit under multiple generes and if I were to select the anime_id and the genres as it is, it would display each id in a row with 13 columns.
-What I want is two columns where each id and genre is it's own unique row.
-The idea behind this was to use UNION ALL in order to unpivot the table.
+What I want is two columns where each id and genre is it's own unique row.Basically, the idea behind UNION ALL was to unpivot the table.
+Even though there appears to be duplicates when looking at the anime_id column, it is still unique when the anime_id and genre are combined, which create composite keys.
 In the second table, I used UNION to capture each type of genre and added a genre_id to be the Primary Key.
 ```sql
 CREATE TABLE genre_list
 (SELECT anime_id, genres_0 AS genre FROM anime_cleaned WHERE genres_0 IS NOT NULL